rafal-kurek/dolars_screensaver/README.md

 # dollars_screensaver
-Simple screensaver which generates floating images of dollars on the screen.
+Simple screensaver which generates floating images of dollars on the screen that are bouncing off the walls.